 Students have the right to inspect and review their education records.
-To do so, students must submit a written request to the Office of Registration & Student Records, Building 11, Third Floor, specifying which records to review.
+To do so, students must submit a written request by checking in at The Welcome Desk in Building 10 on the first floor.
 Requests will be granted as soon as practicable, but in no more than 45 days.

 Students' right to inspect and review records does not extend to personal notes of faculty or staff, law enforcement records maintained by Campus Policy, medical treatment records, parents' financial records, and certain confidential letters and recommendations.

 If upon inspection and review of records, students wish to challenge (correct or delete) inaccurate or misleading data, or any records students believe violate their rights to privacy or other rights, students may request a correction or deletion in writing.
 If the record custodian denies the request, students will be given copies of the record(s) in question.
 Students then have the right to request in writing a hearing.

 Requests for hearings must be made to the vice president for Student Affairs, specifying the portion of the record to be challenged, the reason(s), and the desired change(s).
 The record challenge hearing will be held within a reasonable time of the request, and a written decision will be issued.
 If students are not satisfied, they may submit written commend(s) which will be maintained with the challenged record(s).